dhanushs8681-del/shop-vibe-cart/README.md

 ### 🛍️ Products Page (`/`)
 - Fetches products from **Fake Store API** (`https://fakestoreapi.com/products`)
 - Displays products in a **responsive grid layout** (1–4 columns)
-- Each product shows **image, title, price, description, and ratings**
+- Each product shows **image, title, price, description and ratings**
 - **Category filtering** — filter by All, Electronics, Jewelery, Men's, Women's Clothing
 - **"Add to Cart"** button on each product
 - If product is already in cart, shows **"Remove from Cart"** button